Professional wrestling match types: Loser Wears Dress match

-Luchas de apuestas
+Luchas de Apuestas

+Bobby Shane is restrained inside the ring by several fellow wrestlers and the referee while his head is shaved, following his loss in a hair match.

 Luchas de apuestas (in English meaning "gambling fights") are matches in which both wrestlers wager something specific (the mask or hair) on the outcome.
 The loser of the match then loses the item, being forced to take off their mask or be shaved bald.
 It is also possible for a wrestler to put someone else's item on the line, with the same stipulation applying in the event of a loss.
 These matches have a storied history in Mexico.
 Upon unmasking, it is not unheard of for a wrestler's real name and information to be published.
 As a form of further humiliation, the loser can be forced to physically hand the mask they just lost to the winner.

 The most popular types of wager are the mask of a masked wrestler or the hair of a non-masked wrestler, most commonly put against each other in mask vs. mask (in Spanish: máscara contra máscara), mask vs. hair (máscara contra cabellera), or hair vs. hair (cabellera contra cabellera) matches.
 Throughout Mexico, when masked wrestlers lose their masks, they are not allowed to compete under a mask with that same gimmick.
 In addition to masks and hair, championships, or careers — as a form of retirement match — can be put up as the wager in any combination.

+Can be combined with other stipulation types, like reversed torneo cibernetico matches, cage matches (see Infierno en el Ring), or multiple gimmicks at once.